-Our host, Landmark Trustee, local artist, and changemaker Shawn Dunwoody, will welcome and close out each video with his charm and humor showing that preservation can be fun as well as serious business.
+Our host, Landmark Trustee, local artist, and changemaker Shawn Dunwoody, welcomes viewer and closes out each video with his charm and humor; showing that preservation can be fun as well as serious business.
 Landmark Associate Director, Larry Francer, is the writer and director; videography by PhotoPryntz.

 This episode shows the important work of collaborating with partners to save and repurpose a neighborhood landmark that experienced a devastating fire.
 The story of St. Joseph’s Church and the magical urban park, created from the three remaining church elevations, will delight you with memories from those who have known it now and then.